-(f) front-end loads, back-end loads and other costs arising from the purchase or sale of a fund; and purchase, own or dispose of the Shares and does not deal with the Singapore tax consequences applicable to all categories of investors, some of which (such as dealers in securities) may be subject to special rules.
+The following discussion is a summary of the material Singapore income tax consequences of the purchase, ownership, disposal and redemption of the Shares to a holder of such Shares who is a tax resident in Singapore.
+This discussion is not a comprehensive description of all of the Singapore tax considerations that may be relevant to a decision to purchase, own or dispose of the Shares and does not deal with the Singapore tax consequences applicable to all categories of investors, some of which (such as dealers in securities) may be subject to special rules.
 Prior to investing in the Shares, you should consult your own tax advisers as to the Singapore or other tax consequences of the purchase, ownership or disposal of the Shares including, in particular, the effect of any foreign, state or local tax laws to which you are subject.
 Prior to investing in the Shares, you should inform yourself of, and where appropriate take advice on, the taxes applicable to the acquisition, holding and redemption of the Shares by you under the laws of the places in which you are subject to tax.
 The Company does not accept responsibility for any tax effects or liabilities resulting from the acquisition, holding or disposal of the Shares.